deveshdatwani/trendsonthemap/README.md

 mysql -u username -p trendsonthemap < file.sql
 ```

-rendsonthemap uses data from this database to access trends.
+trendsonthemap uses data from this database to access trends.
 Trends are updated every 90 minutes (more or less).

 Then move into the folder with the command